cmendez20/notes/topics/javascript.md

 A nested for loop for creating a 2D array is like the formula for finding the area of a 2D shape:

 `area = length * width`

+### What is the DOM?

+**DOCUMENT OBJECT MODEL**: Structured representation of HTML documents.
+Allows JavaScript to access HTML elements and styles to manipulate them (change text, HTML attributes, and even CSS styles).

+- Anything that has to be in the HTML document also has to be in the DOM tree.
+Thus, accessible with JavaScript.

+- DOM !== JAVASCRIPT

+DOM Methods and Properties for DOM Manipulation are apart of WEB APIs - libraries that browsers implement and that we can interact through JavaScript code.